SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 ### Create the delegate extending the base one

-In the sample code below we create new delegate that we would later use for our Geomap control.
+In the sample code below, we create a new delegate we will later use for our Geomap control.

 ###### delegate/JSONGeomapDelegate.ts
 ```typescript